okviz/okviz.github.io/contributing.md

     - **Change Files in VSCode**

-        Another way to directly change files of the PR is to use VSCode.
+        Another way of directly changing the files of the PR is to use VSCode.
-        The procedure is similar what the authors do to make changes to the repo, with some differences:
+        The procedure is similar to what the authors do to make changes to the repo, with some differences:

         1. [Synchronize your Local Copy](#synchronize-your-local-copy)

         2. **Switch to the PR Branch**

-            Since the branch created for the PR is public, you can switch to it and make changes also if you are not the original author.
+            Since the branch created for the PR is public, you can switch to it and make changes even if you are not the original author.
 Any changes made there are automatically reflected in the Pull Request.

             First you need to know the name of the branch used by the author of the PR.
 It's at the top of the Github review page.